isomerpages/nlb-learning/_science/Children/STEAM Lab.md

 <td style="text-align: left; font-size:20px; font-weight: nn">Spark!Lab Pop-up</td>
 </tr>
 <tr>
 <td style="text-align: left">Do you love finding out how things work?
-Are you a young inventor?
-Think outside the box with hands-on activities at Spark!Lab!
+Do you love to tinker and invent?
+Think outside the box with hands-on challenges at Spark!Lab!
 </td>
 </tr>
 </tbody>